Upcoming activities & programs at North Park

 Saturday, March 31

 • L.L.
 Bean High Energy Hike: 9 a.m. to noon, North Park Lake Boat Launch.
 8 and older.
+Free.
+Register .

+• Tinkergarten: 10 to 11:15 a,n, Administration Building parking lot.
+5 years old and younger.
 Free, registration required .

 • Full Moon Hike with Park Rangers: 8 to 10 p.m.
 Flagstaff Parking Lot, all ages.
-Free, registration required .
+Free.
+Register .

 Tony LaRussa is a Tribune-Review staff writer.
 Reach him at 724-772-6368 or tlarussa@tribweb.com or via Twitter @TonyLaRussaTrib.